mshortcodes/portfolio-website/README.md

 # About

 I made my portfolio website with priority on responsiveness and design.
 I made sure that it responds to devices of all sizes using media queries via Tailwind utility classes.
-It also has a light and dark theme switcher which uses local storage to save theme preference.
+It also has a light/dark theme toggle and uses local storage to save theme preference.

 <img src='./public/readme-images/home.png' alt='home page' />